 Botany: The Coffee Plant

-We’ll start at the root, the root of the coffee plant, that is.
+We will start at the root, the root of the coffee plant, that is.
 Before the roaster gets their hands on a batch of green coffee beans, the coffee farmer has already put untold hours into cultivating the perfect coffee tree.
-Coffee grows on low trees, and what we call the coffee bean is actually the seed of the coffee tree’s fruit.
+Coffee grows on low trees, and what we call the coffee bean is the seed of the coffee tree’s fruit.